MFL - Spanish

 Studying a language in primary school provides children with essential life skills.
 As well as giving them the opportunity to learn a second language, it helps to promote a broader intercultural understanding.

-At Woodlands, most children are taught by a Specialist Language Teacher following the ‘Language Angels’ Scheme.
-The foreign language learning targets for each year of key stage 2 are first broken down in to the speaking, listening, reading, writing and grammar skills pupils should have developed by the end of the year.
+At Woodlands, most children are taught Spanish following the ‘Language Angels’ Scheme.
+The foreign language learning targets for each year of Key Stage 2 are first broken down in to the speaking, listening, reading, writing and grammar skills pupils should have developed by the end of the year.
 For each year there then follows a list of specific classroom topics which teachers can use as deliverable classroom realities to ensure all of the required skills are being developed to the right level and at the right pace.

-French is introduced formally across KS2 using a scheme which endeavours to link to topic areas where possible, alongside discretely taught units.
+Spanish is introduced formally in the second half of the summer term in Y2 and then delivered across KS2 using a scheme which endeavours to link to topic areas where possible, alongside discretely taught units.
 The lessons aim to be fun and develop children's confidence.